trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/adding-metadata.md

 TODO mention token meta, error message meta?

+## Tutorial contract

+The completed contract that you create in this part is at [part_3_complete.py](https://github.com/trilitech/tutorial-applications/blob/smartpy-fa2-tutorial/smartpy_fa2_fungible/part_3_complete.py).

 ## Getting a Pinata API key

 SmartPy test scenarios can upload files to IPFS with [Pinata](https://www.pinata.cloud/), so to follow this part of the tutorial, you need a free account on https://www.pinata.cloud and an API key.